pulumi/docs/content/tutorials/stack-outputs-refs-gcp/index.md

 ---
-title: "Reference Azure Resources Across Stacks"
+title: "Reference Google Cloud Resources Across Stacks"
-title_tag: "Reference Azure Resources Across Stacks"
+title_tag: "Reference Google Cloud Resources Across Stacks"
 layout: single

 # A succinct description of the tutorial.
 It appears on the Tutorials home and collection pages.